 Do all rod pump wells need a POC?

 Almost all meaningful-rate pumping wells benefit from a POC.
-Very low-rate stripper wells (under a few barrels per day) may run continuously or on a simple timer, where the payback is thinner but still positive.
+Very low-rate wells (under a few barrels per day) may run continuously or on a simple timer, where the payback is thinner but still positive.

 What is the difference between a POC and a VFD?